 There are a variety of options for storing large-scale research data at UVA.
-Public and moderately sensitive data storage systems can be accessed from the Rivanna high performance computing system.
-Highly sensitive data can be stored and accessed within the Ivy secure computing environment.
+Public and internal use data storage systems can be accessed from the Rivanna high performance computing system.
+Sensitive and highly sensitive data can be stored and accessed within the Ivy secure computing environment.
 Information Security at UVA provides an overview of the data sensitivity classifications.

 UVA graduate and undergraduate students are not permitted to request storage accounts.
 This must be done by their faculty advisor[s].

 The update of Reseach Computing’s ticketing system instance has been completed and the history of all user tickets has been preserved.